UK sets up EU battle with N.Ireland changes

 London says it still prefers a negotiated outcome with the European Union to reform the "Northern Ireland Protocol", whose provisions have become anathema to pro-UK unionists in the divided territory.

-But absent a deal through dialogue, the bill would take effect to override Britain's EU withdrawal treaty -- although the government insists it is not breaking international law.
+But without a deal through dialogue, the bill would take effect to override Britain's EU withdrawal treaty -- although the government insists it is not breaking international law.

 Northern Ireland Secretary Brandon Lewis said Sunday that the protocol was disrupting trade and had crippled the territory's power-sharing government, due to unionist objections.